liyunrui/food_review_analysis/README.md

 # Methods

-Because we don't have enough Thai corpus to train on our own language model, we use pre-trained language model, **bert-base-multilingual-cased**, which is realesed by Google and it support 104 languages including Thai.
+Because we don't have enough Thai corpus to train on our own language model, we use pre-trained language model, **bert-base-multilingual-cased**, which is realesed by Google and it supports 104 languages including Thai.

 It will make our tokenization result makes more sense, see blow screenshot as an example.
 ![td-lstm](assets/tokenization.jpg)

-Then, as followed the **BERT Paper** suggested how to fine-tune single sentence classification.
+Then, as followed the **BERT Paper** suggested how to fine-tune single sentence classification with pre-trained language model.
 The architecture looks like the below:

 ![td-lstm](assets/bert_ssc.jpg)